NoahHenrikKleinschmidt/buildamol/docs/biobuild.structural.rst

 The `infer` module contains methods for inferring structural properties from a molecule's atoms and connectivity.
 Among these are connections, or atom labels.

-.. automodule:: biobuild.structural.infer
+.. automodule:: buildamol.structural.infer
    :members:
    :undoc-members:
    :show-inheritance:

-.. automodule:: biobuild.structural.smiles
+.. automodule:: buildamol.structural.smiles
    :members:
    :undoc-members:
    :show-inheritance: